SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 #tl;dr
 * I forgot to configure `apache` to serve content over IPv6 for SSL traffic, things went wrong.
+* I configured `apache` with a `NameVirtualHost` for the server's IPv6 address and things are no longer wrong.

 [^1]: Those square brackets aren't to be interpreted as "optional", they are how `apache` expects an IPv6 address to be formatted.